hakuzumon/crossfire-strategies/README.md

 <pre>
 5	IN TRAINING 	Increase your starting cards by 1.
-5	COMBAT FU	Once during your turn, you can substitute (2) for a (Black) when applying damage.
-5	MINOR HACK	Once during your turn, you can substitute (2) for a (Green) when applying damage.
-5	BUTTON MASHER	Once during your turn, you can substitute (2) for a (Blue) when applying damage.
-5	COMPETENCE	Once during your turn, you can substitute (2) for a (Red) when applying damage.
-5	FUNDAMENTALS	At the start of the game, add 1 basic card of any color to your starting deck.
 5	CALLED SHOT	Once a game, you can discard the top card in the Black Market deck.
 If it matches you main role color, draw 2 cards.
 10	PREP WORK	At the start of each game, you can buy a card.
 (Pay its cost and put it into your hand immediately.)
 10	BRIBE THE GUARD	When the first obstacle of a Scene is flipped up, you can discard it and draw another card from the same deck.